Inca Jungle to Machu Picchu, Peru.

 Faqs

-PREPARING FOR THE INCA JUNGLE TRAIL
+PREPARING FOR THE INCA JUNGLE TREK 3 DAYS

 At Vidal Expeditions, we like to make the booking process as easy as possible.
 Once you decide to do the Inca Jungle Trail, we will send you a booking form where you need to complete all the required details.
 We need these details to book your entrance tickets and train tickets; you will also need to pay a deposit of $200 USD per person.
 Once we receive your deposit, we immediately book a spot for the Inca Jungle Trail.
 Once we are done with it, we will send you your invoice and confirmation that all the booking processes have been set up satisfactorily.